How To Use A Squat Rack

 For safety reasons, squat racks come with adjustable safety bars on the side.
 These are to act as ‘spotters’ for you and prevent you from collapsing to the floor if you can’t lift the weight back to the start position.

-Put the safety bars at the depth you think you need.
-Then perform another set of empty bar squats to test it, adjusting the safety bars up and down until you find the perfect height.
+To set the safety bars you should start by performing a few empty-bar squats.
+This is so that you can make a mental note of how deep you go and where the safety bars should be placed.
+Place the bars at the depth you think you need.
+Then perform another set of empty bar squats to test it.
+If necessary; adjust the bars up and down until you find the perfect height.

 Mistakes to avoid